April Adjunct

 I held the world ransom with my pen

-Daring that I would soon reveal it’s sins
+Daring that I would soon reveal its sins,

 And bring rank faults unto the scathing scan

-Of every eye that deftly truth defends.
+Of every eye that staunchly truth defends.

 The world laughed and said “you silly boy,